SIGIRIYA

 Worth It

-Nestled near the village of Hiriwadunna, the Hiriwadunna Reservoir is a quiet and scenic body of water that captures the peaceful charm of Sri Lanka’s Cultural Triangle.
+Nestled near the village of Hiriwadunna, the Hiriwadunna Reservoir/Lake is a quiet and scenic body of water that captures the peaceful charm of Sri Lanka’s Cultural Triangle.
 Its still waters reflect the sky, trees, and distant hills, creating a serene atmosphere that draws visitors looking for a calm escape from busier tourist areas.

 The reservoir is part of the region’s historic irrigation system, built to support farming communities and maintain water supply for surrounding fields.
 Today, it continues to serve local agriculture while also offering a scenic spot for visitors to pause, relax, and enjoy the natural surroundings.